Château Lagrange: Production

-The largest single vineyard among classified estates in the Medoc, the 280 acre vineyard of Lagrange is an unmorcellated block in the western portion of the appellation.
+The largest single vineyard among classified estates in the Medoc, the 280 acre vineyard of Lagrange is an undivided block in the western portion of the appellation.
 As is typical of the region there is a high percentage of cabernet sauvignon, about 65%, planted in the vineyard with vines averaging 30 years of age.
 The remainder of the gravelly vineyard is planted 28% merlot, and 7% petit verdot.
-Château Lagrange also has a small vineyard of 9.8 acres (40,000 m²) planted to white varieties (53% sauvignon blanc, 36% semillon, and 11% muscadelle).
+Château Lagrange also has a small vineyard of 9.8 acres (40,000 m2) planted to white varieties (53% sauvignon blanc, 36% semillon, and 11% muscadelle).

 Château Lagrange produces three wines; an eponymous grand vin (about 23,000 cases), a second wine called Les Fiefs de Lagrange (about 31,000 cases), and since 1997, a small amount of white wine called Les Arums de Lagrange.
 The red wines are fermented in temperature controlled stainless steel vats, and then aged in oak barrels, 50% of which are new, for roughly 20 months before bottling.